 The American Red Cross is looking for volunteers.
 Various positions are available.
-To volunteer, call Tom Viscount at 310.394.3773 x112 from 1-5 pm, Monday through Thursday.
+To volunteer, call Tom Viscount at 310.394.3773 x112 from 1-5 pm, Monday-Thursday.

-Food Addicts Anonymous has free meetings every Saturday from 11:30am at the Holy Nativity Episcopal Church, 6700 W. 83rd St., Westchester.
+Food Addicts Anonymous has free meetings every Saturday from 11:30am-12:30pm at the Holy Nativity Episcopal Church, 6700 W. 83rd St., Westchester.
 There are no dues or fees, just the desire to abstain from the foods we crave. foodaddictsanonymous.org.

 Meals on Wheels West needs volunteers to deliver meals to homebound people in Santa Monica.
 Deliveries are from 11am-1pm, Mondays-Fridays.
 To volunteer call 310.394.7558.